Care for the caregivers in your life

 Caregivers often put their own needs last, and this is especially true during the holidays, when there’s so much else to do.
 But self-care is vital.
 Taking care of themselves gives them more energy to provide care.
 Caregivers who find the time to engage in activities they enjoy are also more likely to say that they are coping well.5

 How you can help:

 - Encourage your friend to get regular exercise, eat well, and sleep.

 - Brainstorm with them other ways to de-stress.
 Reading?
 Time in nature?
-Taking a class?
+Taking a virtual class?

 - Help them practice focusing on what’s going well in their life, which is proven to lift a person’s spirits.
 Journal together or try this activity.

-- Surprise them with a treat: flowers, their favorite magazine.
+- Surprise them with a treat: drop off or send a care package -- a beverage, a face mask, a new video game, flowers, or their favorite magazine.